Compliance is a journey. Camino operationalizes it.

 The layers underneath every growth move.

-- 01PC / MSO structure that matches the state — ownership, control, and fair-market management fee.
+- 01PC / MSO structure that matches the state — ownership, control, and fair-market management fee, with physician hiring, recruiting, and offboarding built into the workflow.

-- 03Physician oversight you could prove in ten minutes — chart review, protocols, engagement logged.
+- 03Physician oversight you could prove in ten minutes — chart review, protocols, engagement, and corrective actions logged.

-- 04Marketing and claims workflow with physician approval before anything goes live.
+- 05Marketing and claims workflow with physician approval before anything goes live — social, site, funnels, and paid.

-- 07State-expansion readiness — entity, licensure, and policy pack before you turn on ads.
+- 08State-expansion readiness — the research, entity, licensure, and policy pack lined up before you turn on ads.

-- 08Ongoing operational audits so we catch it before a regulator, biller, or patient does.
+- 10Ongoing operational audits so we catch it before a regulator, biller, or patient does.

 The friendly reviewer, on a cadence you can defend.